R. Renee Hess, Black Girl Hockey Club Founder and Executive Director

 DeAnne has a Master of Arts in Curriculum and Instruction from La Sierra University, and works as an Administrative Assistant in the School of Education and a Contract Teacher at her Alma Mater.
 In her free time, DeAnne volunteers as a Music Director at Gardena Genesis Community Church and she sings in a touring band called “Sweet Mischief”.
-DeAnne is the Financial Director of Black Girl Hockey Club and sits on several committees within that organization.
+DeAnne is the Treasurer of Black Girl Hockey Club Board of Directors and sits on several committees within that organization.
 DeAnne fights for equality, civil rights, and prison reform.
-DeAnne is honored to be a part of BGHC organization and is looking forward to the education, reform, and fun BGHC brings to the community and the sport of hockey.
+DeAnne is honored to be a part of BGHC organization and is looking forward to the education, reform, and the fun BGHC brings to the community and the sport of hockey.

 Rochelle Taylor, Secretary

 Rochelle is an avid Pittsburgh Penguins fan but is still good friends with her hometown team, the Kings.
 She discovered BGHC through friends and so far the best hockey related experiences have all involved BGHC and the wonderful community that is being built.
 Rochelle sits on the BGHC Board of Directors Financial and Executive Committees and facilitates administrative work while outwardly amplifying the Black Girl Hockey Club mission and advocating for their voices in the community.

 Tunisha Singleton, Member